 Her greatest joy in life, however, is being a mother to her three children, Mariana, Sarah, and Christian.

-Garry Merritt brings to the table a unique combination of business development savvy, real estate law expertise, government service, and longstanding commitment to conservation of Texas’ natural resources.
+With a Bachelor’s Degree from Rice University and a Juris Doctor degree, Garry Merritt brings to the table a unique combination of business development savvy, real estate law expertise, government service, and longstanding commitment to conservation of Texas’ natural resources.

 A former rural County Judge, County Attorney and corporate counsel, Garry’s legal expertise includes business and real estate transactions, water rights, business development, private securities offerings, acquisition of venture capital, and contract negotiations.